With almost half of office staff still working remotely, regular meetings are vital for keeping everyone on the same page.

 If you have staff back in the office, Scheduling Assistant can also help you to choose a meeting location.
 The Room Finder feature will search the building for free rooms, allowing you to book a space in advance.
 Just click Room Finder in the Scheduling Assistant menu to perform this action.

-For more tips on getting the most out of M365, give us a call.
+Alternatively, for more tips on getting the most out of M365, get in touch today!